& Phrasal Verb

 knowing what

 type it is!
-The best way is just to study each phrasal verb in context with
+The best way is just to study each phrasal verb in context withlots of examples.

 You can learn 500 phrasal verbs and how they are used in spoken English if you